Credit Suisse says Q1 going well despite coronavirus spread

-ZURICH, March 19 (Reuters) - Credit Suisse Group CSGN.S said on Thursday business in the first quarter had been going well despite jitters over the coronavirus epidemic.
+ZURICH, March 19 (Reuters) - Credit Suisse Group CSGN.S said on Thursday business in the first quarter had been going well so far despite jitters over the coronavirus epidemic.

 (Reporting by Silke Koltrowitz; Editing by Michael Shields)